aleksre/arcade-cards/privacy.md

 **Privacy Policy**

-This privacy policy applies to the Arcade Card Reader app (hereby referred to as "Application") for mobile devices that was created by Aleksander Rem (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Arcade Card Reader app (hereby referred to as "Application") for mobile devices that was created by Rem Tech AS (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **What information does the Application obtain and how is it used?**

-The Application does not obtain any information when you download and use it.
+The Application does not collect any personally identifiable information during use or installation.
 Registration is not required to use the Application.
+If an Amusement IC cards is read into the Application, an external third party lookup service is used to fetch the Access Code.
+The Application does not collect any other data whatsoever.

 **Does the Application collect precise real time location information of the device?**